jamtay/typescript-react-app/README.md

 - `npm install`
 - `npm start`

+**Performance testing**
+Added a performance script in `performance` directory.
+Tried to use k6 to learn how to use this See [performance directory readme](./performance/README.md) for more information and how to run

 **TODO:**
-- Refactor to smaller methods (move code to Create folder, view, common, form etc. Add util methods)
-- Remove hardcoded localhost:3000 (add env file)
 - Add search endpoint to talk to search-api search endpoint

-**Random**
-- How to structure code ? by type e.g components, models or by area (create, view, edit) then it is hard to define where boundaries are
-- Components should not be too deep.
-Can use children properties, to avoid passing props down all components